-6.2 Internal control panel
+6.1.2 Internal control panel

-1. Knob for setting the gas flow rate (only for product variants containing a gas flow meter)
+- 1. Switch for gas purge or wire inching - Knob for setting the gas flow rate (only for product variants containing a gas flow meter) - 2.
+Switch for remote or local (only for Push Pull variants)